MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPoliciesApplicationStatus.md

 ```

 ### -All
-The All switch specifies whether to include ???.
+The All switch specifies whether to include all applications of information barrier policies in the results.
 You don't need to specify a value with this switch.

+If you don't use this switch, the command only returns the most recent policy application.

 ```yaml
 Type: SwitchParameter